Contrast-Security-OSS/docs/content/user/agent/net/config/InstrumentationNetAgent.md

 <a href="assets/images/KB3-e14.jpg" rel="lightbox" title="Instrumentation Configuration"><img class="thumbnail" src="assets/images/KB3-e14.jpg"/></a>

-## About Monitor Mode and Instrumentation
+## About Monitor Mode And Instrumentation
 As of version 3.3.5, the .NET Agent has an additional instrumentation engine named "Monitoring".
 See [.NET Agent Configuration](user_netconfig.html#config) for information on enabling this mode.
 Monitor mode does NOT use the profiling API for instrumentation but continues to support source code information, improved stability, and the use of custom rules.